 Simply go directly to the box office to save money on concerts, operas and theater performances.
 Online agencies and marketers offer higher prices to make commissions.

 I like to find the performance online, then visit the venue directly.
 This is ideal for Rudolfinum Concert Hall and the National Theater.
 Both have box offices on the premises.

-I know it's not always convenient, but try to plan your trip as much as possible on your own.
-Find a tour guide or book directly whenever possible.
+In the end, it's probably best to plan your trip as much as possible on your own.

 Prague Castle is packed with goodness.
 But it doesn't mean you have to over pay to enjoy it.

 Prague is a weekend destination.
 This means accommodation prices for Friday and Saturday are higher on average.

 Try to arrive earlier in the week or on a Sunday.
 You'll have less crowds to deal with also.

 Monday is a perfect day to arrive.
 It's cheaper and most people have left or leave that day.

 Prague tourist guides know that off-season is always cheaper since demand is much lower.
 Even weekends can be very cheap.

 Small hotels and apartment owners in particular will slash their prices.
 I'm talking about up to -50%.
 That is some serious change if you don't mind a little colder weather.